angelxuanchang/nlp-class/project.md

 ### Submit your project on Canvas

 Go to [Canvas]({{ site.canvas }}).
+Under the `Final Project Report` activity submit the following pdf files:
+* `report.pdf`: this is the final project report

+Go to [Canvas]({{ site.canvas }}).
 Under the `Final Project` activity submit the following zip files:

-* `report.pdf`: this is the final project report
 * `source.zip`: this zip file should contain your iPython notebook and only the source code you have written (along with a requirements.txt for a virtualenv).
 Do not include any data files in this zipfile.
 Please also include a README.username file as you have done for all your homeworks in this zip file.
 * `output.zip`: output of your project implementation on a dataset. please include the evaluation code and references to allow us to check the evaluation you present in your write-up.
 Note this should only be your output on the test data file of some dataset plus any evaluation code and clear instructions on how to run the evaluation script.
+Do not include large models or data in this zip file.
+If you have large models or data that you need to share with us, please put them in a networked file storage (e.g. SFU vault) and provide a link and/or instructions for downloading the data and/or models.

+For the convenience of the TAs, you can do a duplicate submission of your `report.pdf` under the `Final Project` (in addition to `Final Project Report`).

 The instructions for submission and development are provided in more detail in [Homework 0](hw0.html).